swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 - Refactoring and quick fixes to code
 - Package management and tasks with support for Swift Package Manager
 - Rich support for debugging
-- Testing with XCTest or Swift Test
+- Testing with XCTest or Swift Testing frameworks

 The Swift extension is designed to support the following projects: